cloud-gov/cg-workshop/02-slides-lab.md

 # Apps are started on specialized VMs called cells

-If it’s a web process, it binds to a TCP port Instances are distributed across multiple cells
+If it’s a web process, it binds to a TCP port.
+Instances are distributed across multiple cells.
-Router distributes traffic across instances
+The Router distributes traffic across instances.

 ^A couple points about how CF pulls things together  <br>If you look at the labs04-app/Gemfile you'll see a lot of dependencies that the buildpack handles.
 Buildpacks can be used so there are no online dependencies in your application push.  <br>The apps run in container instances that can be migrated between cells for resource management and uptime.